Committed to excellence

 A note from Jane Maienschein

-Welcome to our Biology and Society website.
+Welcome to our Center for Biology and Society website.
 We invite feedback and suggestions.

 We also invite you to join one of the first graduates of ASU’s Biology and Society BS Program, Melanie Kevin (Hunter).
 She has issued a challenge to fellow alumni to step up and help support the Biology and Society Programs.
 She points out that it isn’t just how much you give but how many of us actually do give that matters.
-We all hate fund-raising, but we love the programs that benefit, so if you can afford to, please join in and help today’s students have the opportunities and help the Center improve.
+We all hate fund-raising, but we love the programs that benefit, so if you can afford to, please join in and help the Center support today’s students research opportunities.

 - Our undergrads continue to come up with amazing projects and ideas, and they are engaged in leadership across the university and in the larger world in many inspiring ways.
 Some are supported by the Biology and Society Unusual Student Project endowment funded by donors.